 Community Charity Airshow

-At the Brantford Airport Wednesday August 29, 2018Gates open 11AM – Flying show 2PM to 5PM
+At the Brantford Airport Wednesday August 29, 2018Gates open 11AM –

 The 2018 CF-18 Hornet commemorates the 60 years of the North American Aerospace Defense Command.
 As the Royal Canadian Air Force’s frontline multi-role fighter, the modernized CF-18 is used for air defence, air superiority, tactical support, training, aerobatic demonstration and aerospace testing and evaluation.
 Its twin engines generate enough thrust to lift 24 full-size pick-up trucks off the ground.
+Not landing at Brantford due to runway length.

 The Boeing B-29 Superfortress is a four engine propeller driven heavy bomber flown primarily by the United States during World War II and the Korean War.
 It is most well known for carrying out the atomic bomb attacks on Hiroshima and Nagasaki.
 Only two B-29s remain flying today.
 Nicknamed FIFI, the B-29 makes its only Canadian airshow appearance in 2018 at Brantford.
+Not landing at Brantford due to runway length.

 Formed in 1967, the team continue to perform thrilling aerobatic shows and breathtaking fly pasts in their CT-114 Tutor jet.
 The Snowbirds are honoured to uphold their proud legacy to inspire all Canadians by showcasing the skill, professionalism, and teamwork of the men and women of the Canadian Armed Forces.